 Mr. Patrolia brings over 20 years experience in the IT field, specializing in healthcare quality improvement.
 Prior to joining MHQP, Mr. Patrolia was Director of Information Technology and Senior Programmer for the Picker Institute, a Boston-based healthcare quality research organization.
 At the Institute he was responsible for the information technology strategy and implementation.
 He managed the successful design and development of high-volume, graphical report generators for patient satisfaction survey results.
 Previously, Mr. Patrolia was Senior Programmer at Harvard Pilgrim Health Care and was an independent consultant for clients such as the Institute for Healthcare Improvement and the Centers for Medicare and Medicaid Services (formerly the Health Care Financing Administration).
 Mr. Patrolia holds a Bachelor's degree in Management Information Systems from the University of Massachusetts.

 Janet Peluso joined MHQP in 2001.
-As the Director of Finance and Contracting, Ms. Peluso oversees all of MHQP's financial management functions and contracting activities, including financial reporting, budgeting, and business planning, as well as contract negotiations and management.
+As the VP of Finance and Contracting, Ms. Peluso oversees all of MHQP's financial management functions and contracting activities, including financial reporting, budgeting, and business planning, as well as contract negotiations and management.

 Ms. Peluso has over 20 years of experience in administration, strategic and business planning, and financial management in a variety of health care settings including, medical groups, managed care/insurance, hospitals and nursing homes.
 Before coming to MHQP in 2001, Ms. Peluso spent 5 years with Harvard Vanguard Medical Associates overseeing the implementation of new systems and processes to support their transition from staff model HMO to private medical practice.
 Prior to that, Ms. Peluso spent several years at Harvard Pilgrim Health Care managing a variety of strategic and business planning activities.
 Ms. Peluso also worked as a Senior Project Manager at Boston Medical Center developing and overseeing projects designed to improve hospital operations; and as a Public Accountant with Coopers & Lybrand specializing in health care clients.
 Ms. Peluso has a Master's in Business Administration from The Wharton School of Business and a Bachelor's in Accounting and Health Systems Management from the University of Connecticut.